 Kindness – not a word historically associated with corporations, those bastions of male verve – is now being equated with the bottom line.
 How times have changed.
-In the 90s when I gave keynotes titled ‘Sales as a Spiritual Practice’ I would get asked: “Yes, but how would we make money?”
+In the 90s when I gave a keynote titled ‘Sales as a Spiritual Practice’ I would get asked: “Yes, but how would we make money?”

 And yet we continue assuming the bottom line is about minimizing costs and maximizing profit and putting rules before people.

 HOW KINDNESS CAN EFFECT OUR BOTTOM LINE

 The costs of degrading and ignoring employees and making customers conform to our money-saving practices, the cost of treating customers merely as numbers that get crunched, cost us high turnover, a paucity of fresh ideas and new leaders, a loss of customers and reputation, a loss of revenue, and the need to hire more supervisory managers and do more ‘reputation management’ to handle the fallout.

 I intimately know a company with a reputation for treating employees so punitively that only naïve out-of-towners apply for the many available jobs.
 Without kindness, everything suffers, and in this day and age, clients, customers, staff, have vehicles for their complaints.

 Research has shown kindness actually increases our bottom line:

 Here are a few of my personal experiences of monetizing kindness:

 a.
 When first moving to Portland, I couldn’t locate my correct bus stop.
 I called the Transit help line and a person answered!
 And he stayed on the line until I got to my destination!
 I also had an issue with the local gas company causing very minor damage to my countertop.
 They called, apologized, and immediately sent me a check for $500 for recompense (It cost $100 to fix.).

 Takeaway: the random acts of kindness I found throughout Portland have led me to move there.